Omid Kokabee: Arrest and imprisonment

 Nature received copies of the letters from Kokabee’s contacts, who asked to remain anonymous because of fear of retribution.

-Omid and another inmate, Mehdi Khodaei, translated the book, The Atlas of Human Rights by Andrew Fagan in Persian and made it available for public on the internet for download in 2015.
+Omid and another inmate, Mehdi Khodaei, translated the book, The Atlas of Human Rights by Andrew Fagan in Persian and made it available to the public on the internet for download in 2015.

-On November 24, 2015 Omid was transferred to Taleghani Hospital, in Tehran, suffering from kidney stones.
+On November 24, 2015, Omid was transferred to Taleghani Hospital in Tehran, suffering from kidney stones.
 He was released on parole on 29 August 2016.
 This does not amount to a full release since he can still be brought back to prison for the remaining three years of his sentence should the judiciary decide to revoke his parole.
 However, he is free to leave Iran while on parole.

-Kokabee was charged with “communicating with a hostile government,” and receiving “illegitimate funds.”
+Kokabee was charged with “communicating with a hostile government” and receiving “illegitimate funds.”
 In an open letter from Evin prison, Kokabee wrote that his imprisonment was because of "his refusal to heed pressure by Iranian intelligence agents to collaborate on a military research project."